-· · · Hood ID Model e Date o Date of Hood Manufacture Ifacture In the spaces belov Types of activities c In the spaces below, note the activities perform Types of activities can include: Routine or Advar performed on your Hood during its wear life. or Advanced Inspection; Cleaning; Decontarr performed on your Hood during its wear life. or Advanced Inspection; Cleaning: Decontamination; Repair; Alteration; Removal from Service; Retirement; Disposal, etc. rom Service; Retirem ent; Disposal, etc. Date of Activity Type of Activity Reason for Activity Description of Repair, Inspection Findings, etc. Location on Hood Inspection/ Cleaning/Repair Site Activity Performed By Date Returned to Service
+Hood ID Model Date of Date of Hood Manufacture ıfacture In the spaces below, note the a Types of activities can include: , note the activities pan include: Routine o In the spaces below, note the activities performed on your Hood during its wear life.
+Iypes of activities can include: Routine or Advanced Inspection; Cleaning; Decontamination; Repair; Alteration; Removal from Service; Retirement; Disposal, etc. ë. amination; Repair; Alteration; Removal fro om Service; Retireme ent; Disposal, etc. Date of Activity Type of Activity Reason for Activity Description of Repair, Inspection Findings, etc. Location on Hood Inspection/ Cleaning/Repair Site Activity Performed By Date Returned to Service Date of Retirement Date and Method of Disposal